watspeed/cloud-computing-security-essentials/lab2/lab2-guide2.md

    ![Screenshot of the virtual machine properties with the Connect button highlighted. ](../images/SSH-U.png)

-1. Check the terms and conditions and click on **Configure**, Copy the SSH command
+1. Check the terms and conditions and click on **Configure**.
+Then, copy the SSH command.

     ![Screenshot of the virtual machine properties with the Connect button highlighted. ](../images/SSH-U1.png)